 Communication involves at least two people.
 At any particular point, one person is conveying information and the other is receiving information.
 Problems can occur anywhere in the process.
 Miscommunication is when the individual conveying information makes errors in the process of communicating.
 Such errors can include inaccurate word choice, non-verbals that aren't in sync with the words used, not taking into consideration the audience and possible interpretations based on the characteristics of the listener.
 Misunderstanding is when the receiver of the information misinterprets the communication.

-Communication problems are usually not intentional and by resolving the inaccuracy in the communication, the problem can usually be resolved.
 I worked with a husband and wife once who were aggressively arguing for a good part of the session.
 I noticed that both of them kept using the same word in their argument and I asked them each to define it for me.
 What they discovered is that they had totally different definitions of the word and by understanding the other's definition they were able to resolve the argument.

 A common reason for misinterpretation are assumptions made by the listener.
 Sometimes these assumptions are as simple as believing they know what is going to be said and respond without listening thoroughly.
 Other times they may negatively interpret based upon their own biases or fears.